 Components are the basic unit of executable software on Fuchsia.

-- Introduction: What are components and the component framework.
+- Introduction: Understanding components and the component framework.

 - Component manager: The runtime.